 There are a ton of sex toy and adult industry stores offering schemes, one such large brand is LELO.

 Offering a small % per sale can mean a huge reward for adult companies looking for huge sales each month.
-The more a blogger or influencer is makes the more they are likely to invest in promoting your products or company — they clearly have to follow the same rules as your company on social media but they can post a review or a video talking about your product and promote that.
-They can do all kinds of creative things, out side of the box, and they’ll be making money alongside you.
+The more a blogger or influencer makes the more they are likely to invest in promoting your products or company.
+They obviously have to follow the same rules as your company on social media but they can post a review or a video talking about your product and promote that.
+They can do all kinds of creative things, outside the box, and they’ll be making money alongside you.

 Think of them as your brand ambassadors to work with.

 There are two ways to buy media online, through networks or direct-to-source (webmasters as it were).
 Ultimately, the right solution for you depends on what you want to achieve and how much time and money you have, amongst other variables in the mix.